< Our Work < Projects < BGSU-HABs

 Kefa M. Otiso, PhD.

 School of Earth, Environment and Society (SEES)

 Kefa M. Otiso is Professor of Geography and Director of the Global Village at Bowling Green State University, Bowling Green, Ohio, USA.
 His research and teaching interests are in urban, economic, population, and cultural geography in the context of Africa and North America.
 He is co-author of Population Geography: Problems, Concepts, and Prospects, 10th Edition (Kendall Hunt Publishing, Dubuque, IA, 2013) and author of Culture and Customs of Tanzania (Greenwood Press, 2013), Culture and Customs of Uganda (Greenwood Press, 2006) and many refereed journal articles, book chapters, and editorials.

 Great Lakes Institute for Environmental Research

 University of Windsor

-Dr. Richard Omondi
+Dr. Reuben Omondi

-Research Science and Lecturer
+Research Scientist and Lecturer

-I am a lecturer of limnology in the Department of Aquatic and Fishery Sciences, Kisii University, Kenya.
+Dr. Reuben Omondi is a lecturer of limnology in the Department of Aquatic and Fishery Sciences, Kisii University, Kenya.
 His research interests include limnology, aquatic ecology and fisheries with a bias on zooplankton and macrophytes.
 Before becoming a lecturer, he worked as a research scientist at Kenya Marine and Fisheries Research Institute and focused on many freshwater systems in the country.
 He is an active member of East African Water Association (EAWA) and has published widely on freshwater ecosystems in Kenya.
 He received his BSc from the University of Nairobi, MSc from Moi University and PhD from Egerton University.

 Dr. Anakalo Shitandi